Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Related works

 Beyond pruning the weights, recent work also focuses on unstructured sparsity of the activations or neural gradients. \citet{pmlr-v119-kurtz20a} suggested a parametrized activations function called Forced-Activation-Threshold Rectified Linear Unit (FATReLU) which increases the naturally sparse of ReLU with any accuracy loss. \citet{Jaszczur2021SparseIE} studied the sparsification of the activations in Transfomer-based models.
 "MeProp" \citep{meProp2017} prunes the K smallest absolute-valued entries of the neural gradients on the fly, using the top-k algorithm. \citet{SWAT2020} used top-k pruning on the copies of weights and activations used in the backpropagation. \citet{acceleratedSpars2019}, suggested "stochastic pruning", reaching higher sparsity levels on the neural gradient. \citet{Chmiel2020NeuralGA} improved their results with a lognormal distribution approximation for the neural gradient achieving more than 80\% sparsity on the neural gradients without accuracy degradation.

 In parallel to our work, two additional works suggested to use N:M structured sparsity to be able to accelerate training: In the first, \citet{McDanel2022AcceleratingDT} suggested a method to use N:M structured data pruning for the neural gradients to accelerate the backward phase, which was also accelerated in \citet{Hubara2021AcceleratedSN}.
 In \cref{sec:AppCompareSdgp} we show the degradation of applying \citet{McDanel2022AcceleratingDT} method also in the update phase.
 In the second, \citet{towardsFully} suggested to use the spatial similarity in vision models to fix the loss of information after applying the N:M mask.
 Their mask is applied on the weights and activations, while keeping the neural gradients in full precison.
 However, this spatial similarity can not be exploited in other domains such as natural language processing.
 As far as we know, no previous work suggested using N:M fine-grained sparsity to accelerate the update phase, by pruning the neural gradients.
-Moreover, we are the first work that suggest to use N:M fine grained sparsity on the activations to accelerate inference.